Home

 It’s time for you to check it out!

 Before virtual collaboration tools came into the picture, Skype was the most popular business collaboration software.
-It’s main function is video calling.
+Its main function is video calling.
 For remote business meetings, quick roundups, and any sort of communication with remote clients, Skype was a go-to application.
 Businesses and employers all over the world were heavily dependent on this tool for instant team communication.

-Slack vs skype
+Slack vs Skype

 Since both these bosses are ruling the office chat app market and earning reputable reviews, businesses that are new to remote collaboration, often find it difficult to make a choice and pick one out of these two stalwarts.